uber-go/dig/README.md

 is treated as a singleton**, meaning there can be only one object in the graph of a given type.

-For more advanced usecases, consider using a factory pattern.
+For more advanced use cases, consider using a factory pattern.
 That is to say, have one object shared as a singleton, capable of creating many instances of the same type on demand.